Bylaws for East Bay Trinity Chinese Church

 Those who accept the responsibilities of elders and pastors must conform to the standards set by Scripture (1 Timothy 3:1- 7; Titus 1:5-9; 1 Peter 5:1-4).

-An ordained pastor of this church must have received a Master of Divinity degree from a qualified seminary.
+An ordained pastor of this church must have received a Master of Divinity degree (or equivalent) from a qualified seminary.

 The Board of Elders & Pastors may select a Chairman from among themselves.
-The service term should last one year, after which he may be re-selected or replaced by another board member.
+The service term should last one year, after which this Elder may be re-selected or replaced by another board member.

 4.1.5 Senior Pastor, Pastors

 The Senior Pastor will lead the Board of Elders & Pastors and the whole church in teaching the Word of God and fulfilling the spiritual goals of the church.
-The Senior Pastor’s leadership is one of teaching according to Scripture and demonstrating Christ-like servant example, not domineering over others.
-The same is true of all elders and pastors.
+All Pastors and Elders shall teach according to Scripture and demonstrate Christ-like servant example, not domineering over others.

 4.1.6 Decision Making

 There should be no fewer than two elders in order for the Board of Elders & Pastors to make decisions as a Board.
-When there is only one or no elder left in the Board of Elders & Pastors, all ministry decisions of the church are to be deferred to the Administrative Council.
+Otherwise, all ministry decisions of the church are to be deferred to the Administrative Council.

-Decisions of the Board of Elders & Pastors will be effective only with the endorsement of the deacons in the Administrative Council by a simple majority vote (that is, only the deacons will vote on the decisions of the Board of Elders & Pastors) .
+Decisions of the Board of Elders & Pastors will become effective only with the endorsement of the deacons in the Administrative Council by a simple majority vote (that is, only the deacons will vote on the decisions of the Board of Elders) .

 4.1.7 Election of Elders/Pastors